- Academic Calendar

 The scheduling algorithm is designed to optimize all subject requests with minimal conflicts.
 The schedule you see is the result of the optimization algorithm.

-For the fall term, online registration opens the last Monday in August and all student schedules will be run on the last Friday in August.
 If you completed the online registration process before schedules were generated, your schedule will show the classes for which you are registered.
 (You can verify your Status of Registration on WebSIS.)
 However, if you pre-registered for the fall term and did not submit your online registration before schedules were generated, your schedule will reflect what you chose during pre-registration.
-For the spring term, student schedules will be generated the day after pre-registration closes, and your schedule will reflect your pre-registration selections.

 If your schedule is based on pre-registration selections, you must still complete the registration process.
 To do so, meet with your advisor to discuss your plans and submit your registration online to the Registrar after your advisor approves your subject selections.

 For Biology, Chemistry, Physics, and Math GIR subjects, go to Section Changes for information on how to change your section.
-For all other subjects, contact the appropriate department office, or check with the instructor.
-In most cases, you should just attend the section that fits into your schedule.
+You may also find instructons on the subject's Stellar site or department homepage.
+In most cases, you should just attend the section that best fits into your schedule.

 Check to see whether there is another lecture or recitation section available for the class that conflicts with your HASS class.
 If not, you should choose between the conflicting classes.
 You can see a list of the lectures and recitations for any class by referring to its description in the online subject listing.
 For a list of all scheduled lectures and recitations by department, refer to the class schedule list.
 (This list is not updated after the fifth week of the term.)